VEHICLE BUYER'S GUIDE

 What are the most common Model S problems?+

-The most frequently reported Tesla Model S issues involve: ELECTRICAL SYSTEM, SUSPENSION, UNKNOWN OR OTHER, STEERING.
+The most frequently reported Tesla Model S issues involve: ELECTRICAL SYSTEM, UNKNOWN OR OTHER, SUSPENSION, STEERING.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research